mendax1234/mendax1234.github.io/_posts/2024-05-16-Harvard-CS50-Week2.md

 ## 03 Caesar - Easy
 **Before the problem**
-1. Caesar's algorithm encrypts messages by "rotating" each letter by $k$ positions.
+1. Caesar's algorithm encrypts messages by "rotating" each letter by $$k$$ positions.

 **Things to notice in the problem statement**
 1. The program should only accept **only a single** command-line argument, a **non-negative integer**.
 Otherwise, the program should output `Usage: ./caesar key` and return form `main` a value of `1`.